This article explains the hero’s journey, where it came from, and how it can help you tell better stories.

-In Star Wars, this is the moment where Darth Vadar and Obi-Wan Kenobi attack each other with light-sabres inside the Death Star.
+In Star Wars, this is the moment where Darth Vadar and Obi-Wan Kenobi attack each other with light-sabers inside the Death Star.
 Luke looks on helplessly while Vadar strikes down and kills his mentor.

-Stage 9: The Reward
+Stage 9.
+The Reward (Seizing the Sword)

-Stage 10: The Road Back
+Stage 10.
+The Road Back

 Typically, there is a chase whereby the hero is driven to complete his adventure and bring his or her treasure home.